leticiabarbanera/practice_in_data_science_sme0852/README.md

 ├── README.md

-⚠️ Due to the computational cost of the optimization stage and amount of data downloaded, we recommend using a machine with good CPU performance.
+⚠️ Due to the computational cost of the optimization stage and amount of data downloaded, if you choose to download all files, we recommend using a machine with good CPU performance.
+Otherwise, all code files can be found on this repository.

 [Download .zip file here] https://github.com/leticiabarbanera/practice_in_data_science_sme0852/releases/download/v1.0/Grupo.4-20250806T205116Z-1-002.zip